angulardart/site-angulardart/src/faq.md

 Use [AngularDart][].
 [Polymer Dart][Polymer Dart] is no longer supported and is likely to break in [Dart 2.]({{site.dartlang}}/dart-2)
+At [Flutter Live][] we announced [Hummingbird][] as an experimental way to write web applications.
+We'll let you know when Hummingbird is ready to use.

 ### Q. Can I build a Chrome App with Dart?